andreasgranhoylieng/masterthesis/README.md

 ## Usage

 ### 1. Automatic Annotation with GroundingDINO
-- Place your images in `dino/frames/`
+- Place your images or videos in `dino/images/` or `dino/videos/`
 - Run `dino/main.ipynb` to generate annotations
 - Annotations will be saved in Pascal VOC format
+- These annotations can be uploaded to Roboflow

 ### 2. Volume Estimation with Keypoint Detection
 1. Download datasets: